321polly/team-rename/README.md

 # Mid-Bootcamp-Project
 ## Study: Classification
 ### Objective
-Build a model that will provide insight into why some bank customers accept credit card offers.
-There are also other potential areas of opportunities that the bank wants to understand from the data.
+- Build a model based on the dataset that will provide insight into why some bank customers accept credit card offers.
+- Provide additional areas of opportunities that the bank wants to understand from the data.

-Your senior management has also posted these other questions that will help them better understand their customers.
+- Anweser following questions that will help the business to better understand their customers:
+1. Question 1
+2. Question 2
+3. Question 3

 ### Deliverables
 - Slides.com Presentaion